-For many years, clients have sought therapy and treatment at Talkingminds in inner west Sydney to work through and process the impacts of trauma (which can include post -traumatic stress disorder (PTSD), acute stress disorder and what is commonly referred to as complex trauma or complex PTSD).
+For many years, clients have sought therapy and treatment at Talkingminds in inner west Sydney and Camden NSW to work through and process the impacts of trauma (which can include post -traumatic stress disorder (PTSD), acute stress disorder and what is commonly referred to as complex trauma or complex PTSD).

 Talkingminds team were founded by experienced and passionate trauma informed clinicians who work from a strengths based perspective and who appreciate the inherent difficulties that can exist for clients in reaching out, building trust and recovering hope in the face of trauma.

 Trauma impacts people differently and can depend upon variables including the age of the person when the trauma occurred as well as the type of trauma experienced (for example single incident or limited trauma can be different psychologically to repeated exposure to the same trauma or multiple types of trauma).

 - car accidents or other types of accidents

 - interpersonal violence

 - sexual assault & abuse (as a child, adolescent or adult)